-- A $55,000 proposal from Human Resources for an upgrade to the software.
+- A $55,000 proposal from Human Resources for an upgrade to HR software.

-Capital Review Committees that receive many proposals each period must must establish a set of evaluation criteria that can be applied to the complete pool of very different proposals.
-Prioritization criteria will be published, with detailed explanations, to the entire organization long before the proposal submission deadline for the next funding period.
+Capital Review Committees that receive many proposals each period must establish a set of evaluation criteria they can apply to the complete pool of incoming proposals.
+Committees usually publish their prioritization criteria to the entire organization, long before the proposal submission deadline for the next funding period.

 Review Committees typically itemize prioritization criteria such as the following:

-- Level of funding requested, for each year in the life of the proposed project or acquisition.
+- Level of the funding request, for each year in the life of the proposal project or acquisition.

 - Tangible contributions to meeting the organization's strategic business objectives.

-- Evidence of negative consequences that would result from not funding the proposal.
+- Evidence of negative consequences that will result from not funding the proposal.
 These might include such things as

-- Inability to maintain normal operations, either immediately or at some point in the futrue.
+- Inability to maintain normal operations, either immediately or in the future.

-- Costly obsolescence of equipment or other assets that will occur at some point in the future.
+- Costly obsolescence of equipment or other assets that will occur in the future.

-- Estimated financial performance of the capital investment, measured in terms of financial metrics such as Net cash flow, Total cost of ownership, Cash flow Net presente on these metri value NPV, simple return on investment ROI (profitability), Payback period, and Internal rate of return IRR.
-(For more on these metrics, see the Encyclopedia article Financial Metrics.)
+- Capital investment financial performance estimates.
+The Committee will expect financial performance estimates in terms such as Net Cash Flow, Total Cost of Ownership, Net Present Value NPV, simple Return on Investment ROI (profitability), Payback Period, and Internal Rate of Return IRR.
+(For more on these metrics see the Financial Metrics.)

-- A formal cost-benefit analysis, such as a business case analysis, comparing the likely benefits of taking action against the likely costs of not taking action, or taking a different action.
+- A formal cost-benefit analysis, or business case analysis, comparing the likely benefits of taking action against the likely costs of not taking the proposal action, or taking a different action.

 - A risk analysis estimating the risk of investment failure and the likelihood of specific outcomes better or worse than the most likely outcomes.